atenfyr/UAssetAPI/docs/src/api/uassetapi.mainserializer.md

 The UnrealPackage which this property is contained within.

 `reader` [AssetBinaryReader](./uassetapi.assetbinaryreader.md)<br>
 The BinaryReader to read from.
-If left unspecified, you must call the  method manually.
+If left unspecified, you must call the [PropertyData.Read(AssetBinaryReader, Boolean, Int64, Int64, PropertySerializationContext)](./uassetapi.propertytypes.objects.propertydata.md#readassetbinaryreader-boolean-int64-int64-propertyserializationcontext) method manually.

 `leng` [Int32](https://docs.microsoft.com/en-us/dotnet/api/system.int32)<br>
 The length of this property on disk in bytes.